jrobinson123/Krazy-Run/README.md

    ![](gifs/fan.gif)

-  6. Lava: Lava is simple, you can't fall in it or the player dies, however sometimes lava will give you a power up, there are  3 types of powerups
+  6. Lava: Lava is simple, you can't fall in it or the player dies, however sometimes lava will give you a power-up, there are  3 types of power-ups

    ![](gifs/lava.gif)

-  ### power ups
+  ### power-ups
   1. Coin: Getting a coin increases the score by 3

   ![](gifs/coin.gif)